of Worship Language

 Worship is the integrating focus and integral convergence of our (individual and

-corporate) relational response to and vulnerable involvement with the whole of God.
+corporate) compatible relational response to and vulnerable involvement with the whole of God.

 This study examines worship language with the perspective and lens of this new creation family (ecclesiology of the whole), who we are and how we function together, which is the full significance of what God has saved us to, beyond only what he has saved us from—the latter by itself being a truncated salvation.
 In his thematic relational action throughout human history, God has redeemed persons, reconciled us, cleaned us up and adopted us into his own family constituted in the whole of God (the Trinity).
 We are now full members of God’s family in God’s relational whole.
 Whether and how we experience this—either as static doctrinal information or experiential reality—depends in large part on language, whose language we use.
 Do we use the language from human contextualization that constrains and reshapes the Word of God, essentially in our own image, or God’s own language that whole-ly discloses the Word?
 The former creates a hermeneutical impasse in worship language that prevents our ecclesiology from being whole in relationship together.